Salesforce

 NOTE: An additional tip when building out your widgets is to reference the breadcrumbs in the very bottom-left of your canvas, which let you know where you are editing.
 To reset your widget, click Customize in your widget's Styling Options section, and click Reset Widget Styles.

-Once you're done, click Save to preserve the draft, or click Publish to make it visible to invitees.
+When you're finished, click Save to preserve the draft, or click Publish to make the changes visible to invitees.

 Incorporating Motion into Your Website

 1 Access the site designer.
 Begin by selecting your event.
-To go to registration, click Registration, then Registration Process from the left-hand navigation.
-For the website, click Website from the left-hand navigation.
+From the Event navigation, hover over Registration, then click Registration Process.
+For the website, click Event Website from the Event navigation.

 Click Open Site Designer.